(All fields required)

 Our lab discovers how to teach computers to understand what neuro-psychiatric patients say.
 This research is often called natural language processing or computational linguistics.
-We do this by analyzing the free-text that we gather from the patients or large databases we developed over the years.
+Lately, we've been working with our collaborators to see what role genetic information will play.

-We are currently collaborating on studies related to epilepsy, suicide, and emergency medicine.
-For epilepsy we are building computer systems that will be used by Cincinnati Children’s Hospital Medical Center, Colorado Children’s Hospital, and Children’s Hospital of Philadelphia to understand the quality of epilepsy care.
-For suicide, we are developing systems to identify the likelihood that a suicidal patient will have a repeated attempt.
+Our epilepsy studies are focused on building computer systems that will be used by Cincinnati Children’s Hospital Medical Center, Colorado Children’s Hospital, and Children’s Hospital of Philadelphia to understand the quality of epilepsy care.
+We've also developed methods for predicting neurosurgery for epileptic patients.
+Learn more about our epilepsy related research.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479